Quantifying resilience for distribution system customers with SALEDI: Conclusions

 This paper solves this problem of heavy tails with a logarithmic transformation of the data to obtain the new resilience metric SALEDI describing the annual customer impact of large events.
 To calculate SALEDI, one adds the logarithms of the normalized large-event CMIp and then divides by the number of years observed.
 The number of observed years required for reasonable statistical accuracy is 2 to 5 years across the five utilities, making it practical to monitor and track resilience using standard utility data.
 SALEDI could also be used as a metric for outage data produced by simulations, where it would require running substantially fewer cases.

-SALEDI is the product of the annual frequency of large events $f_{\rm large}$ and the ALED metric that is an average magnitude of large events.
+\looseness=-1 SALEDI is the product of the annual frequency of large events $f_{\rm large}$ and the ALED metric that is an average magnitude of large events.
 More precisely, ALED is the mean of the logarithms of normalized large event CMIp.
 Risk is often described by exceedance functions, and resilience risk describes the tails of these functions.
-We show that ALED estimates the slope magnitude $\alpha$ of the tail of the probability exceedance function of CMIp on a log-log plot.
+ALED$^{-1}$ estimates the slope magnitude $\alpha$ of the tail of the probability exceedance function of CMIp on a log-log plot.
 Thus, ALED quantifies the trend of the observed large blackouts, which is significant because this trend may well govern future blackouts of high risk that are larger than those already observed.
 Our definition of large events is chosen so that the large events lie in the approximately linear tail region of the log-log plot to ensure that ALED, and in turn SALEDI, describes this trend.
-This approach requires a suitable approximately linear tail region for the largest observed blackouts, as shown in the data for the five utilities.
+This approach requires a suitable approximately linear tail region for the largest blackouts, as observed in the data for the 5 utilities.
+SALEDI is normalized by the number of customers served, so it is comparable across utilities of different sizes.

 The paper also systematically interprets and compares the metrics SALEDI and ALED, which can be considered to be areas under the tails of exceedance functions.
-ALED is a version of CVAR in which the value is the logarithm of normalized CMIp.
+ALED is a version of CVAR in which the value is the logarithm of normalized event CMIp.
 SAIDI is the area under a frequency exceedance function for outage CMIp.